Steven24K/The-ultimate-Shakespeare-collection/README.md

 **I dedicated this one to my man William Shakespeare, the greatest and still most influential writer who ever lived!**

-Because the layout is completly standardized people will recognize the documentation website with others and that will help them quickly find the right information when tey need it.
+Because the layout is completly standardized people will recognize the documentation website with others and that will help them quickly find the right information when they need it.

 ## Installation